logan-bobo/personal_site/site/content/posts/blog/post.md

 ### Setting up Route 53

-We need a way in which we can point our domain apex to the address of our cloudfront distribution.
-For this we will use an `alias` DNS record to forward all of our traffic to our cloudfront endpoint.
-This means that users will be connecting to cloudfront over `HTTPS` where the content is cached and not the bucket endpoint (HTTP).
-If the content does not exist in the cache cloudfront will request it from its origin.
+We need a way in which we can point our domain apex to the address of our `cloudfront distribution`.
+For this we will use an `alias` DNS record to forward all of our traffic to our `cloudfront endpoint`.
+This means that users will be connecting to `cloudfront` over `HTTPS` where the content is cached and not the bucket endpoint (HTTP).
+If the content does not exist in the cache `cloudfront` will request it from its origin(S3).

 ```HCL
 resource "aws_route53_record" "blog" {